Maple bacon corn muffins with a lovely moist texture, hints of pure maple syrup and bits of crisp bacon throughout. The most comforting bread ever!

-Today I’m serving up good ole fashioned corn muffins with a twist on BHG Delish Dish: Maple Bacon Corn Muffins.
-Cornbread was a true staple in my home.
+Today, I’m serving up good ole fashioned corn muffins with a twist : Maple Bacon Corn Muffins.
+These maple bacon corn muffins can be eaten for any meal (breakfast, lunch or dinner).
+The bacon and maple syrup are flavors that are often times associated with breakfast, and corn muffins are a great bread to along with any entree for lunch or dinner.
+Corn muffins are essential cornbread in a smaller form or as an individual serving, and cornbread was a true staple in my home.
 Every dinner had either a skillet of cornbread or corn muffins on the table.

 What makes a great corn muffin is three fold: Flavor, Texture and Moistness.
-The best ones I remember tasted almost like a cupcake because there was a touch of sweetness but the grittiness of the cornmeal changed the profile completely.
+The best ones I’ve eaten tasted almost like cupcakes because there was a touch of sweetness but the grittiness of the cornmeal changed the profile completely.
 The BHG recipe for corn muffins is quite lovely.
 I really enjoyed them (plural because I ate three in a row).

 - Nonstick cooking spray